How Are Exams for Contact Lenses Different?

 Many patients are curious about how exams for contact lenses and eyeglasses differ.
 In some ways, the exams are the same.
 The comprehensive eye examination is something that everyone needs, whether they wear contacts or glasses.
 In fact, even people who have perfect vision need a comprehensive eye exam every year to monitor their eye health.

 A comprehensive eye exam includes checking for glaucoma, checking the pressure in the eyes, and evaluating vision through a series of tests.
-In some cases, you may also have your eyes dilated to check for eye problems.
-After the comprehensive eye exam, our eye doctor in Newark can provide you with an eyeglass prescription.
-If you need a contact lens prescription, you'll need further examination.
+It is routine to also have your eyes dilated to check for eye problems.
+After the comprehensive eye exam, our eye doctor in Wilmington, Lancaster, Newark, or Mount Vernon can provide you with an eyeglass prescription.
+If you need a contact lens prescription, you’ll need further examination.

-How Your Eye Doctor in Newark Evaluates You for Contact Lenses
+How Your Eye Doctor at Primary Vision Care Evaluates You for Contact Lenses

-You'll wear your current contact lenses during part of the contact lens exam so our eye doctor in Newark can check for visual acuity and vision changes since your last visit.
-If you're new to contact lenses, the exam will start with a measurement of your eye's surface.
+You’ll wear your current contact lenses during part of the contact lens exam so our eye doctor in Newark, Lancaster, Wilmington, and Mt.
+Vernon can check for visual acuity and vision changes since your last visit.
+If you’re new to contact lenses, the exam will start with a measurement of your eye’s surface.
 This information can be used to select the right type of contact lenses.

 In some cases, our eye doctor may perform a tear film evaluation.
 This test may be necessary for patients who suffer from chronic dry eyes, as it can determine whether you produce sufficient tear film to wear contact lenses.

-Contact Our Local Optometrist in Newark, OH, Mount Vernon, OH, and Lancaster, OH
+Contact Our Local Optometrist in Newark, OH, Mount Vernon, OH, Wilmington, OH, and Lancaster, OH

-Primary Vision Care has locations in Newark, Mount Vernon, and Lancaster.
-As a leading eye doctor in Newark, we provide the highest standard of vision care, delivered in a customized way using state of the art technology.
-Vision care isn't just about yearly exams -- it's also about education, prevention, and early detection of disease and other issues.
+Primary Vision Care has locations in Newark, Mount Vernon, Wilmington, and Lancaster.
+We provide the highest standard of vision care, delivered in a customized way using state of the art technology.
+Vision care isn’t just about yearly exams — it’s also about education, prevention, and early detection of disease and other issues.
 You can count on the Primary Vision Care team for the dedicated care that you need.
 Contact us anytime to request an appointment.